lucasxlu/CVLH/README.md

-# Computer Vision Lab of HZAU - Back End
+# Computer Vision Lab of HZAU

 ## Introduction

-   This repository is designed for later research in Computer Vision, Machine Learning, Data Mining.
-It includes web spider, RESTful back-end API and so on.
+   This repository is designed for later research in Computer Vision, Machine Learning, Data Mining and NLP.
+It includes web spider, computer vision algorithm, RESTful back-end
+   API and so on.

    ![1](Intro/1.png)
    ![2](Intro/2.png)